epheo/shaddock/README.md

 py-devstack
 ===========

-OpenStack developpement environement deployed in Docker containers by Python APIs
+Py-Devstack provides OpenStack developpement environement deployed in Docker containers by Python APIs

-Dockerfiles to create images for core OpenStack services
+You can use the provideds Dockerfiles to create images for core OpenStack services or use py-devstack to deploy the environement.

 For now, configuration sh scripts are based on github.com/Nirmata/openstack and will be replaced by directs API calls

-Instances are not yet launched with rights config

 > **Requirements:**
 > - Python2.7